andrewdavidsmith/adapto-rs-teaching/README.md

 # radapt

-Remove adaptors from short-read bisulfite sequencing data (coded in rust)
+Remove adaptors from short-read sequencing data (coded in Rust).
+Written to learn more Rust, but also because I need a faster tool for removing adaptors and I think this is a good foundation.